Justin-Au/Factory_and_pollution_project/README.md

 ## Web Scraping
+**Historical weather records:**

 ## Data Cleaning
+**Water quality data:**
 1. Observations without any data are dropped
+2. Variables with more than 10% of missing values are dropped
-2. The 'smaller than' sign is taken away, e.g. <0.001 is replaced by 0.001
+3. The 'smaller than' sign is taken away, e.g. <0.001 is replaced by 0.001
-3. Variables with more than 10% of missing values are dropped
+4. Data are measured in every quarter of the year, but we only concern an annual value here.
+The means of every variable are calculated

+5. Datasets are collected from various sources, so they are appended to **Water quality data** by the variable *township/district code*

 ## Map Plotting